Miandoab County: Administrative changes

+In 2024, Marhemetabad Rural District was separated from the Central District in the formation of Gug Tappeh District, including the new Yaqin Ali Tappeh Rural District.
+In addition, Marhemetabad-e Jonubi Rural District was separated from the Central District in forming Lalaklu District, including the new Chelik Rural District.

+Demographics

 Language

 The language used by the majority of the people in this city is Azerbaijani Turkish, but around the city of Miandoab, towards the city of Mahabad, the people of several villages speak Sorani Kurdish.

 Religion

 Most of the residents of Miandoab are Shia, and a significant minority of Sunni and a small minority of Yarsani live in the area.

+Population

+At the time of the 2006 National Census, the county's population was 245,153 in 59,998 households.
+The following census in 2011 counted 260,628 people in 73,388 households.
+The 2016 census measured the population of the county as 273,949 in 83,234 households.

+Administrative divisions

+Miandoab County's population history and administrative structure over three consecutive censuses are shown in the following table.

+Geography

+Miandoab County is south of Urmia Lake and between the two rivers Zarrineh and Simineh.

+According to the condition of rivers and geographical location of the region, the communication route of the provinces of West Azerbaijan, East Azerbaijan, Kurdistan and Zanjan is through this city.

 Agriculture

 The favorable geographical location led to high agricultural growth and as a result, the industrial development of Miandoab region.
 Miandoab sugar factory was built in the early twentieth century with the cooperation of Belgian engineers.
 The construction of the Nowruzlu diversion dam in the 1971 drew more development and industrialization.

 Ancient relics

 There are traces of Medes as well as Urartians in the village of Dash Tappeh.

 Other ancient relics of this city are as follows:

 Fortress of Husseinabad

 Hosseinabad mud and clay fort is located 15 km from Miandoab.
 Since this fort was the summer fortress of the Hulagu Khan, it is also known as Hulagu khan's Fortress.

 Parts of the fortress wall and the indoor space and the foundations of one of the watchtowers now are visible.